“Self-portrait” in transit. Photo: Giada Lagana.

 My decision to go back to Italy (temporarily) was not taken as a political stance against the UK government.
 I live in Wales, where I have been welcomed and provided with a life and a future.
 I decided to go back to Italy because the effects of social distancing, mixed with this new virtual way of life, were becoming a burden too heavy to carry alone.

 * Noh is a major form of classical Japanese dance-drama that has been performed since the 14th century.
 Noh actors wear masks to cover their facial expression.

-Dr Giada Lagana is a Research Associate at the Wales Governance Centre, Cardiff University, working on the ESRC ‘Between Two Unions’ project with Professor Daniel Wincott examining the impact of the UK’s withdrawal from the European Union (EU) on the UK’s internal constitutional and intergovernmental arrangements.
-Her research focuses on the role of sub-state authorities during the withdrawal process, focusing on cross-border cooperation between Wales and the Island of Ireland since the 2016 referendum.
-She was awarded her PhD in political science and sociology at NUI Galway in February 2018, under the supervision of Professor Niall Ó Dochartaigh, looking at the role of the EU in the Northern Ireland peace process.
-She studied modern and contemporary history at the University of Pavia (Italy) before taking an MA in international relations and history, under the joint supervision of Didier Poton (Université de La Rochelle) and Michel Catala (Université de Nantes).
+Dr Giada is a Research Assistant at the Wales Institute of Social and Economic Research and Data (WISERD), School of Social Sciences, Cardiff University.
+She was also recently awarded a Simone Veil Fellowship at LMU-Munich for her research on EU peace-building.
+She has previously worked at the Wales Governance Centre on the ESRC ‘Between Two Unions’ project with Professor Daniel Wincott, examining the impact of the United Kingdom’s (UK) withdrawal from the European Union (EU) on the UK’s internal constitutional and intergovernmental arrangements.
+She has published the book The European Union and the Northern Ireland Peace Process (Palgrave McMillan).
+Giada started out as an historian, completing her undergraduate studies in modern and contemporary history at the University of Pavia (Italy).
+She then obtained an MA in international relations and history, under the joint supervision of Didier Poton (Université de La Rochelle) and Michel Catala (Université de Nantes).